 11. Maine Coon Shedding

-One of the key beauties of the Maine Coon cat, relates to their fabulously thick fur.
-Their coat may have been evolved out of necessity, so that the Maine Coon breed could actually survive the harsh Winter weather of New England, but this fact doesn’t make their luscious fur any less impressive.
+One of the key beauties of the Maine Coon cat relates to its fabulously thick fur.
+Their coat may have been evolved out of necessity so that the Maine Coon breed could actually survive the harsh winter weather of New England, but this fact doesn’t make their luscious fur any less impressive.

 Ultimately, if you purchase a long-haired cat then you know that a level of grooming will be required.
 In regards to the Maine Coon specifically, I always like to say that with great beauty, comes high maintenance!

 Whilst their fur may take a lot of maintenance though, having a happy Maine Coon really is all the payment that you need.
 The more love and attention you show them, the more you get back in return.